 Any Development Application involving alterations and additions to a heritage item or other ancillary structures such as garages / carports upon a site containing a heritage item or within a heritage conservation area will require a landscape plan.
-The landscape plan shall be prepared by a suitably qualified and experienced landscape architect or designer.
-The landscape plan shall be at a 1:100 or 1:200 scale and shall identify the retention of heritage buildings and all other outbuildings, mature trees, gardens, shrubs, outbuildings, fences, stonework, pathways and other like features upon the site..

-and other like features upon the site..19 Development of historical archaeological sites

-Any 'relic', greater than 50 years of age is protected under the archaeological provisions of the Heritage Act 1977 and hence, requires a formal approval process where proposed development will, or is likely to, disturb an Archaeological site.
-The NSW Heritage Act 1977 contains provision relating to archaeological sites and hence, may have additional requirements relating to a development that falls into this category

-20 Heritage Conservation Areas

-50.5 Old Bulli - Princess Highway
+The landscape plan shall be prepared by a suitably qualified and experienced landscape architect or designer .
+The landscape plan shall be at a 1:100 or 1:200 scale and shall identify the retention of heritage buildings and all other outbuildings, mature trees, gardens, shrubs, outbuildings, fences, stonework, pathways and other like features upon the site A landscape plan was provided as part of the application submission and has been reviewed by Councils Heritage and Landscape Officers.
+Generally the planting and fence material selection is considered appropriate.
+Conditions have been recommended in this regard.
+Yes 19 Development of historical archaeological sites Any 'relic', greater than 50 years of age is protected under the archaeological provisions of the Heritage Act 1977 and hence, requires a formal approval process where proposed development will, or is likely to, disturb an Archaeological site.
+The NSW Heritage Act 1977 contains provision relating to archaeological sites and hence, may have additional requirements relating to a development that falls into this category The submitted archaeological assessment indicates that the site is likely to contain archaeological materials that would be considered locally significant in accordance with the NSW Heritage Criteria.
+Conditions have been recommended by Heritage NSW in this regard and are provided as an attachment to the draft conditions, at Attachment 5.
+Yes 20 Heritage Conservation Areas 50.5 Old Bulli - Princess Highway